tfsaggregator/aggregator-cli/doc/rule-examples-advanced.md

 return $"updated Parent {parentWorkItem.WorkItemType} #{parentWorkItem.Id} to State='{parentWorkItem.State}'";
 ```

 ## Backlog work items: Auto-Resolve parent

 This is more similar to classic TFS Aggregator.
-It moves a parent work item to Closed state, if all children are closed.
+It moves a parent backlog work item to Resolved state, if all children are closed or terminated.
-The major difference is the navigation: `Parent` and `Children` properties do not returns work items but relation.
-You have to explicitly query Azure DevOps to retrieve the referenced work items.

 ```csharp
 //base method to check state